vidhisonani/web-mini-projects/README.md

 ## 📂 Current Projects

+### 🌤️ Daily Weather

+A simple **vanilla JavaScript weather app**.
+It lets you check the current weather of any city using the **OpenWeatherMap API**.
+The app displays weather info along with icons representing the conditions.

+- Fetches **real-time weather data** for any city
+- Displays temperature, weather description, and icons
+- Clean layout with minimal design
+- Easy to extend with more weather details

+**Note:** Since this project is frontend-only, any API key must be added in `script.js`.

+---

+### 📝 To-Do List

+A simple and interactive **To-Do List application** built using **HTML, CSS, and JavaScript**.
+It helps users manage daily tasks by allowing them to **add, edit, complete, and delete tasks**.

+- Add new tasks
+- Edit existing tasks
+- Mark tasks as completed
+- Delete tasks
+- Separate sections for Tasks and Completed items

+---

 ### ⏰ Digital Clock with Date & Day

 A real-time digital clock built using JavaScript that displays: